AnthonydcHo/post-install-config/README.md

 <h2>Program walk-through:</h2>
 <p align="center">
 First, we will acknowledge what agent panel vs admin panel looks like.
+We are admin and will use http://localhost/osTicket/scp/login.php to log in.
 Below is the agent panel (help desk): <br/>
 <img src="https://i.imgur.com/e8IkkAn.png" height="80%" width="80%"
 <br />
 <br />
-Admin panel, notice there are more admin technical control:  <br/>
+In Admin panel, notice there are more admin technical control:  <br/>
 <img src="https://i.imgur.com/7CW3RAj.png" height="80%" width="80%"
 <br />
 <br />
-In the admin panel, we will configure Roles for grouping permissions Admin Panel -> Agents > Roles > Add New Role > we can name it Supreme Admin:  <br/>
+In admin panel, we will configure Roles for grouping permissions in Admin Panel > Agents > Roles > Add New Role > we can name it Supreme Admin:  <br/>
 <img src="https://i.imgur.com/MnAc8EI.png" height="80%" width="80%"
 <br />
 <br />
-For Supreme Admin, we will check off all permissions in tickets, tasks, and knowledge:  <br/>
+For Supreme Admin, we will check off all permissions in tickets, tasks, and knowledge > Add new Role:  <br/>
 <img src="https://i.imgur.com/nvTAz7N.png" height="80%" width="80%" <br/>
 <br />
 <br />